perticascatalin/Learning/DPML/mcsp.md

 ## 5. Conclusions

-**MEGA TODO**

-Constraints identified:

-- DIFFERENT NOTES, DIFFERENT INTERVALS
-- NOTES (STEPS) IN A SCALE
-- INTERVALS IN A THEME

-- CHORDS IN A SCALE FAMILY
-- RELATIVE SCALES
-- NUMBER OF COMMON NOTES BETWEEN 2 SUCCESSIVE CHORDS

 I think solving harmony and melody problems by using search techniques would have more value (/ would be more practical) than trying to compose music automatically based on training data, at least from a musical perspective.
 One reason for this is that music should be a creative endeavour, rather than some kind of imitation based on a large collection of training data.

 On the other hand, there seems to be a lot of potential to apply CSP and search techniques to solve certain musical fitting problems.
-However, this is quite challenging because it would require a very extensive understanding of music theory and the process of musical composition.
+However, this is quite challenging because it would require a deeper understanding of music theory and the process of musical composition.
+In this study I believe to have managed to scratch the surface of potential applications of constraint satisfaction in music, namely the formalization of constraints related to the following musical elements: generating series of different notes with different intervals, notes (steps) in a scale, intervals in a theme, chords in a scale family, relative scales and some properties of successive chords in chords progressions.

 ![Dali's Swallowtail](https://raw.githubusercontent.com/perticascatalin/open_nenos/master/DPML/imgs/swallow_tail.jpg)